Dr. C. Rebecca Oldham

 Cultivates an understanding of the diverse economic and social contexts of individuals and families.
 Critical self-reflection along with analysis of contemporary policies, events, and issues aim to increase student awareness of how such contexts affect individual and family development and wellbeing.
 Students also develop information literacy skills to be more critical consumers of news and social media.

 In addition to completing in-depth online learning modules with quizzes and small assignments, students engage in weekly small group discussions via Zoom to facilitate community, reflective learning, and critical thinking.
-The final project is a Current Event Media Analysis Paper (two drafts).
+The final project is a Current Event Media Analysis Paper.

 *Students are strongly recommended to schedule this course during a semester when they have time for time-consuming, rigorous, and challenging coursework.
 Discuss with your academic advisor and Dr. Oldham if you need further advice on arranging your academic map.